 Why You Should File Now

 Regardless of exactly how long you have to file a claim after a car accident, it’s important to do it quickly.
-Even though you have up to four years to file your claim, there are many reasons why you should do it much sooner.
+Even though you have up to two years to file your claim, there are many reasons why you should do it much sooner.

 The first is that you should file while the details of the crash are still clear in your mind.
 If you wait, your memory could become fuzzy and you might forget key details.